rohitashvakumawat/Interview-Partner/README.md

 An AI-powered interview practice platform that helps users improve their interview skills through realistic mock interviews with personalized feedback.

+## Thank you note:
+Thank you for giving me the opportunity to work on this assessment.
+Even though I couldn’t complete the entire system due to time constraints, I truly enjoyed the learning process and exploring new concepts.
+Regardless of the outcome, I’ll continue improving the project and plan to take it live.

 ## ✨ Features

 - **🤖 AI-Powered Interviews**: Realistic interview simulations using LangGraph and local LLMs